wcyb/cartridge_chip_resetter/README.md

 Ready-made resetters of Chinese origin, for different cartridge models can be purchased on various sites, such as AliExpress or eBay.
 If you want to make such a resetter for your printer yourself, you can use this repository.

+For more information on how the DRM protections used in printer cartridges work, and how to analyze them and create resetters yourself, see my research paper, available here: [research paper](https://czasopisma.uwm.edu.pl/index.php/ts/article/view/7634).

 Currently, this repository contains documentation of resetters for printers and MFPs from two manufacturers - EPSON and RICOH.

 These resetters should work with chips from cartridges used in the following printer/MFP models: